battlecode/battlecode-server-2017/specs.md

 We give prizes for the best strategy reports, so we encourage you to submit a report even if you defeat the reference player.

-Also, note that you are allowed to drop 6.370 without penalty very **late** into IAP.
+Also, note that you are allowed to drop 6.370 without penalty very late into IAP.

 Getting Help
 -------------

-We have both a forum and an IRC Channel (#battlecode on irc.freenode.net).
-Hang out and check with us -- we're friendly!
+We have both a forum (https://www.battlecode.org/contestants/forum/) and an IRC Channel (#battlecode on irc.freenode.net).
+Hang out and chat with us -- we're friendly!

 Disclaimers